 Spit Happens # 62- Holiday gifts for wine lovers

 Pulltap corkscrews are my favorite corkscrew to use on a regular basis .
 I think the combination of good design, sturdy construction and a nice feel in the hand make this a great price quality ratio.
-The double lever design makes it especially useful for longer corks and it’s not so expensive that you will be sad if it disappears.
+The double lever design makes it especially useful for longer corks and it’s not so expensive that you will be sad if it disappears, ranking it among interesting wine gifts.
 Look back to Spit Happens archives for a funny/embarrassing story about me opening wine for the first time in a restaurant setting.

 Thanks for your time.